31 March 2023 | Tarnished reputation and a hefty bill for IVV

 With the benefit of hindsight, we can reconstruct IVV's dishonest strategy.
 It consisted of using empty legal proceedings to provoke media coverage that tarnished Dominique Giroud's reputation.
 We have lost count of the number of articles and reports in which complicit journalists handed their microphones to the President of the IVV to give him the opportunity to pour out his hatred, while at the same time casting doubt on the integrity of the magistrates in charge of the proceedings.

 But the Valais court was right, as the Federal Court has now ruled.
 A final and definitive verdict.
 The IVV abused its rights at the expense of Interprofession members.
 With a hefty final bill.
-In addition to the thousands of francs paid directly to the courts, the IVV must contribute CHF 13,693.60 towards Dominique Giroud's defence costs.
+In addition to the thousands of francs paid directly to the courts, the IVV has to contribute CHF 13,693.60 towards Dominique Giroud's defence costs.
 But this is only the tip of the iceberg.
 Several tens of thousands of francs (or even a six-figure sum?) were spent on lawyers' fees.
 Exactly how much?
 Will we ever know?
 Will IVV members demand full transparency from their management?

 Will journalists be more curious?
 It's doubtful.
 Their bias against Dominique Giroud is well known.
 They won't be interested in exposing a scandal that involves his declared opponents.
 Such is journalism these days.